esy/esy.github.io/docs/configuration.md

 For a [bsb-native](https://github.com/bsansouci/bsb-native) project you can simply call `bsb.exe`.

-Commands specified in `esy.build` are always executed for the root's project when user calls `esy build` command.
+Commands specified in `esy.build` are always executed for the root project when the user calls `esy build` command.

 [Esy variable substitution syntax](environment.md#variable-substitution-syntax) can be used to declare build commands.

 #### `esy.install`

-Describe how you project's built artifacts should be installed by specifying a list of commands with `esy.install` config key.
+Describe how your project's built artifacts should be installed by specifying a list of commands with the `esy.install` config key.

 ```
 {